spencerhooks/piclockradio/notes_and_reqs.md

 ## Known Issues/To Do List ##
 1. The volume slider has a bug where holding and dragging (but not letting go) causes a visual problem because the slider position is updated by javascript from the previous position in json file.
-2. Connect up the settings page. ***Do I want to continuously update the settings inputs?***
-  1. Update settings from datafile (only) on page load [using start()]
-  2. Update datafile on input
-  3. Use new dictionary entries in python
-3. Turn on coffee maker
+2. If you turn off alarm within one minute and immediately turn it back on the alarm sounds because it's still the right time
-4. Text inputs on settings page send entry even though it doesn't match the regex pattern.
+3. Text inputs on settings page send entry even though it doesn't match the regex pattern.
 Need to stop that from going into the file/dict

 ## List of Requirements ##